 The University of Turku and six other universities form the European Campus of City-Universities (EC2U) Alliance.
 The objective of the cooperation is to create a pan-European campus with a new model of quality education.
 The aim is that the cooperation produces synergy benefits for education, research and innovation.

-The EC2U Alliance was established in 2017 and it consists of
+The EC2U Alliance started its activities in November 2020 and it consists of

 - Alexandru Ioan Cuza University of Iasi, Romania